Irenekayla/Green-Software-development/02_BaseLineAssessment.md

-Step 2 in green software development is understanding the current environmental impact of your software.
+Step 2 in Green Software Development is understanding the current environmental impact of your software.

 # **Overview**